Saturate/LazyFrog/docs/AUTOMATION_USAGE.md

 ## Overview

-The AutoSupper extension now includes **mission automation** that can automatically play through Sword & Supper missions.
+The LazyFrog extension now includes **mission automation** that can automatically play through Sword & Supper missions.
 The automation uses DOM-based detection to identify encounter types and make decisions based on configured strategies.

 ## Features